zachmueller/sql-project/project-design/sql/README.md

 ## Data set focus
  - Revenue/Sales data
  - Start with invoices, build up from there
+ - Build schema with only the necessary fields, will add complexity as design progresses

 ## Simplifying assumptions
  - US only (single currency)